 Sore Nipples can happen.
 Even when you do everything right, they can still happen.

 A lot of moms give up breastfeeding because of sore nipples (Source).
 What mom wants to be in pain?
 I’m sure you don’t.
 Fortunately, there is a wonderful breastfeeding product for your sore nipples.

 Gel pads were another breastfeeding game changer when they came on the market.
 They can make the initial period of breastfeeding when sore nipples are common a little more comfortable.

-Sometimes when nipples have cracks they need something that protects them from anything rubbing against them between feedings.
-I have had moms who used these and they definitely have helped speed up healing time.
+If your nipples have deep cracks they need something to protect them from anything rubbing against them between feedings.

-Silverette nursing cups are made from 925 silver and are used by moms to help sore nipples.
-Silver has antibacterial, antifungal and antimicrobial properties (Source).
+Silver nursing cups are made from 925 silver and are used by moms to help sore nipples.
+Silver has antibacterial, antifungal, and antimicrobial properties (Source).
 Although not a lot of moms have heard of them, the moms who have used them said they made a huge difference.

-Nipple shields possibly can interfere with your baby getting enough to eat.
-They can result in poor emptying and stimulation of how much milk you make.
+Nipple shields have the potential to interfere with your baby getting enough to eat.
+They can result in inadequate emptying of your breasts.
+This can result in a low milk supply.

 A lactation consultant will help you avoid the risks of using a nipple shield.

 There are a lot of breastfeeding accessories.
 Some can make the difference between a happy and comfortable experience.
 Some can be a waste of time, or worse, cause frustration.
 This list should help you figure out which breastfeeding accessories are worth your time and money.